UAlbertaALTLab/korp-config/README.md

 which is already included in this repo.
 Create new ones based on this one for future use.

-You can make sure that the output of the backend at http://localhost:1234 shows the corpus of interest in the `corpora` list, as follows:
+You must make sure that the output of the backend at http://localhost:1234 shows the corpus of interest in the `corpora` list, as follows: